-- Use of more than index or first finger between reins; - Use of two hands (exception in Junior, Snaffle Bit, or Hackamore classes designated for two hands) or changing hands; - Use of romal other than as outlined in "Rules for Western Pleasure Classes".
-During reining, the use of the free hand while holding the romal to alter the tension or length of the reins from the bridle to the reining hand is considered to be the use of two hands, with the exception of any place a horse is allowed to be completely stopped during a pattern. - Failure to complete pattern as written: - Performing the maneuvers other than in specified order; - The inclusion of maneuvers not specified, including, but not limited to - Backing more than 2 strides (4 steps = 2 strides count the FRONT steps) - Turning more than 90 degrees - Equipment failure that delays completion of pattern; including dropping a rein that contacts the ground while horse is in motion. - Balking or refusal of command where performance is delayed; - Running away or failing to guide where it becomes impossible to discern whether the entry is on pattern; - Jogging in excess of one-half circle or one-half the length of the arena; - Overspins of more than 1/4 turn; - Fall to the ground by horse or rider
+- Use of more than index or first finger between reins; - Use of two hands (exception in Junior, Snaffle Bit, or Hackamore classes designated for two hands) or changing hands; - Use of romal other than as outlined in "Rules for Western Pleasure Classes". - During reining, the use of the free hand to alter the tension or length of the reins from the bridle to the reining hand is considered to be the use of two hands. - Failure to complete pattern as written; - Performing the maneuvers other than in specified order or exceeding greater than one quarter of the circle out of order; - The inclusion of maneuvers not specified, including, but not limited to - Backing more than 2 strides (4 steps = 2 strides count the FRONT steps) - o Turning more than 90 degrees - Equipment failure that delays completion of pattern; including dropping a rein that contacts the ground while horse is in motion. - Balking or refusal of command where performance is delayed; - Running away or failing to guide where it becomes impossible to discern whether the entry is on pattern; - Jogging in excess of one-half circle or one-half the length of the arena; - Overspins of more than 1/4 turn; - Fall to the ground by horse or rider